|2018 SPRING COLOR in PARIS | SPECIAL PROGRAM|

 |HOW to APPLY:||

-Admissions for 2018 SPRING COLOR in PARIS will open in JUNE 2017.
+Admissions for 2018 SPRING COLOR in PARIS are OPEN.

 Please review the ADMISSIONS page for general information about the application process.